 the two major institutions of Baja California and Baja California Sur.

-The web site presents nearly 5000 digital images of Baja California voucher specimens from the museum's collection
+The web site presents nearly 5000 digital images of Baja California voucher specimens from the museum's collection.

-funded by the Wallace Research Foundation.
 Additional images from the other participating herbaria are included when a representative

 Additionally, we continue to add photographs from Dr. Rebman's expeditions into